Best Dog Food for a Mastiff

 The Ultimate Mastiff Food Buyer’s Guide

-However, the Mastiff breed, or English Mastiff as he is sometimes known, is a specific breed that traces back a couple of thousand years to Great Britain.
+However, the Mastiff breed is a specific breed that traces back a couple of thousand years to Great Britain.
 They may have been brought to Britain by the Romans or earlier by other people.
-In early times the dogs were used for bear baiting, bull baiting, dog fighting and other blood sports, but they were later favored as guardians.
+In early times the dogs were used for bear baiting, bull baiting, dog fighting, and other blood sports, but they were later favored as guardians.
 The Mastiff is a natural guardian.
 They rarely bark and are more likely to hold an intruder until someone arrives or even sit on him instead of attacking.
 A Mastiff can make a good family dog if you have room and the budget to feed him.
 They are protective, good-natured, calm, and affectionate dogs.

-According to the standard for the breed, Mastiffs are substantial dogs.
-They typically stand 30 inches tall (males).
-Between 28 and 36 inches is normal.
-It is not unusual for a Mastiff to weigh between 160-230 pounds.
+According to the standard for the breed, Mastiffs typically stand between 28 and 36 inches is normal.
+It is not unusual for a Mastiff to weigh between 160 to 230 pounds.

 Mastiffs tend to be laid back or even lazy so they do not expend a great deal of energy.
 Still, they consume a lot of food due to their size.
 Growing puppies and young adults will use up more energy than mature adults.
 They require a diet that features good quality protein.
 According to the National Research Council of the National Academies, an active adult Mastiff weighing 200 pounds requires an average daily caloric intake of 3710 calories.
 Dogs that have been spayed/neutered, or that are older, may need slightly fewer calories.
 Some dogs may need more calories depending on their level of activity and their individual metabolism.
 Growing puppies, for example, consume more calories than adult dogs and so do young adult dogs.
 A young adult Mastiff puppy weighing 160 pounds needs an estimated 3487 calories per day.

 Mastiffs can usually eat most good quality dog foods.
-However, they do require good quality nutrition.
-This is really not a breed that can get by on cheaper dog foods.
+However, they do require high-quality nutrition.

 We suggest that you measure the amount of food you feed and only leave the food sitting out for about half an hour.
-Then put it away.
 This should give your dog time to eat.
-If you free feed and leave the food sitting out all the time dogs usually nibble which puts on pounds.
+If you free feed and leave the food sitting out all the time, dogs usually nibble which puts on pounds.
 Since Mastiffs can be prone to bloating, most dogs do well eating two meals per day.
 Puppies can usually eat three meals per day until they are old enough to start eating on an adult schedule.